-Grilled steak with sweet balsamic caramelized onions are tossed with baby arugula, gluten-free quinoa, amaranth and brown rice penne pasta (you can use whatever pasta you like) topped with fresh shaved parmesan – I'm a sucker for a good steak salad, and this one is AWESOME!
+Grilled steak, arugula and pasta salad is topped with sweet balsamic caramelized onions and fresh shaved Parmesan.
+I’m a sucker for a good steak salad, and this one is AWESOME!

-Packed with protein, it's made with lean sirloin, which I cooked on the grill pan, but you can cook it outside on the grill, or in a large skillet.
-The gluten-free quinoa pasta was from Tru Roots, it cooks al dente and tastes just like regular pasta, I was very impressed!
-You can also make this with whole wheat pasta if you don't have a gluten allergy, or even toss this with farro instead.
+This was made with lean sirloin, cooked on a grill pan, outdoor grill, or in a large skillet.
+The gluten-free quinoa pasta was from Tru Roots, it cooks al dente and tastes just like regular pasta.
+I was very impressed!
+If you prefer, make this with whole wheat pasta instead.

 Steak & Caramelized Onions with Arugula and Penne